mvenice1/business-card-scanner/README.md

 ### 4. Continue Scanning

-Once setup is complete, you can scan additional cards at any time.

-Click the **"Scan Another Card"** button to reset the interface and start a new scan.
+You can scan additional cards anytime — just click the **"Scan Another Card"** button to reset the interface and start a new scan.

 ## Troubleshooting